 Tragedy of the Commons

-In 1833 William Forster Lloyd (economist) regurgitated it n an essay called "the tragedy of the commons” (TOC), writing on the effects of unregulated grazing on common land in England (4).
+In 1833 William Forster Lloyd (economist) regurgitated Malthus's idea in an essay called "the tragedy of the commons” (TOC), writing on the effects of unregulated grazing on common land in England (4).
 Only it wasn’t taken seriously at the time, because this hadn’t ever been a problem for 700 years.
 He was ignored, and society continued to evolve and get better.

 The Prisoners Dilemma